A Plan to Renew the Promise of American Life, Plank 5

 In the previous plank, we saw why it’s essential to permanently eliminate federal income and payroll taxes.
 Now we turn to the replacement system.
 The best replacement is what we did from 1789 to 1914: duties and excises — taxes on imports and manufactures.

-More specifically, in this plank I define ‘duties’ as taxes on goods that cross the border as they enter the country and ‘excises’ as taxes on goods produced within the country, Excises can be collected at the point of manufacture or the point of sale.
+I define ‘duties’ as taxes on goods that cross the border as they enter the country and ‘excises’ as taxes on goods produced within the country.
+Excises can be collected at the point of manufacture or at the point of sale.
 Personally, I prefer the point of manufacture.

 As we saw in the previous plank, production taxes are levied on people while consumption taxes are levied on goods.

 Why prefer consumption taxes?
-Because, compared to production taxes, they promote freedom and prosperity.
+Because they promote freedom and prosperity.
 If you tax something, you get less of it.
-If you tax productivity, you get less productivity.
-If you tax consumption, you get less consumption.
-Taxing production discourages saving and investment, the seeds of future production, and thus diminishes future economic health and prosperity.
+If you tax productivity, you get less productivity, less wealth.
+If you tax consumption, you get less consumption and thus more saving and investment.
+Saving and investment are the seeds of future production.
 Taxing consumption encourages saving and investment and thus expands future prosperity.

 Consumption taxes leave us comparatively free to choose how much tax we’ll pay.
 We can minimize our personal tax burden by saving.